JetBrains/teamcity-documentation/topics/maven.md

 Use the default Maven repository location.
 The repository is shared between all build configurations and all agents on the machine.

+The runner will use the location specified in the additional command-line parameter `-Dmaven.repo.local`.
+If the parameter is not specified, it will search for values set in `settings.xml`.

 </td>
 </tr>